iRantTyrant/new-music-mood-system/README.md

 # Project Overview

 This project processes `.wav` audio files using a pipeline defined in `main.py`.
 The pipeline handles loading the audio files, processing them, and extracting the valence - arousal of songs.
 THis will determine the mood of a song .
 This will be done by two models from Essentia `DEAM-Vgggish-audioset` for the prediction and `VGGISH-3-audioset` for extraction .
+The mood mapping is based on Russell's Circumplex Model of Affect.
 Links to Essentia-TensorFlow `https://essentia.upf.edu/models.html`.
 Reccomended system OS is Linux

 ## Setup Instructions